 Diagnosis and Inspection of Head Lice

-Eggs are often mistaken for dandruff, eczema/other scalp conditions, or hair product buildup.
+Eggs are often mistaken for dandruff, eczema, other scalp conditions, or hair product buildup.
 The easiest way to differentiate between the aforementioned and a head louse egg is to use a fine-tooth comb to attempt to gently dislodge the target area.
 A louse egg is held to an individual hair with a cement-like glue, so if it would take a lot more effort to remove than dandruff or hair product buildup.
-Head lice eggs are often found at the base of the hair shaft, especially behind and above the ears and at the back of the neck1.
-Head lice are transmitted in two ways: direct contact and indirect contact.
-The most common method of transmission for head lice is through prolonged, direct contact between one individual’s head with a lice infection and another individual without a head lice infestation.
+Viable head lice eggs are often found on the base of the hair shaft within a ¼ inch of the scalp, and are especially common behind and above the ears and at the back of the neck1.
+Head lice are spread in two ways: direct contact and indirect contact.
+The most common method of spread for head lice is through prolonged, direct contact between one individual’s head with a lice infection and another individual without a head lice infestation.
 Prolonged direct head contact is often unintentional, often occurring at sleepovers between children, wrestling between children, standing concerts between adults, crowded sports events/arenas between adults, and more.
+Head lice can be indirectly shared through hats, scarves, coats, coat racks, lockers, hair brushes, head phones, pillows, towels, upholstered furniture and stuffed toy animals.

 The best way to inspect a possible lice infestation is to manually detect any living lice by using a natural light source, disposable gloves, and a disposable hair parting tool (such as a lice comb or fine-toothed comb).
-Mass inspections are NOT recommended in order to avoid social stigma and increase accuracy of diagnosis.
-In group settings, such as schools and other childcare facilities,it is best to designate an individual to be trained to inspect for head lice on a private, confidential basis.
+Mass screenings are no longer recommended because they lead to social stigma and decrease accuracy of diagnosis.
+In group settings, such as schools and other childcare facilities, individuals that are suspected of having head lice should be examined by a trained professional in a private setting..
 However, if more than one individual is being inspected for a head lice infestation, then a new disposable hair parting tool and new disposable gloves are needed.

 Using the natural light source, it is best to part the hair with the disposable hair parting tool and closely examine the scalp for any possible living lice or nits.
-Start at the nape of the neck and behind the ears, the most common places to find head lice, and then continue your inspection throughout the head.
+Start at the nape of the neck and behind the ears, the most common places to find head lice.,Continue the inspection throughout the head.
 The standard to be diagnosed with a lead lice infestation is to find a living head louse on the head, as the casing on nits (head lice eggs) can last for several weeks after the end of the infestation.

 [insert images on what an infested head looks like]